 Make an appointment

-AJ Blechner is the Library’s Research Librarian and Library Instruction Coordinator.
+AJ Blechner is the Library’s Research Librarian and Instructional Designer.
 They coordinate and participate in teaching legal research, lead the design and development of instructional materials and assess our teaching and educational needs and offerings.
 AJ’s research specialties include Disability Law, Gender and Sexual Minorities Law, Cyberlaw, Intellectual Property, Health Law, Administrative Law, Political Communication, and Instructional Design.

 AJ holds a B.A., cum laude, from Emerson College, a J.D. from Villanova University School of Law, and an M.L.I.S. with a Special Certificate in Law Librarianship from the University of Washington.
 They also received a certificate in Learning Design and Technology from the Harvard Extension School.
 AJ is an active member of the American Association of Law Libraries, chairing the SR-SIS Standing Committee on Disability Issues and serving on the Government Relations Committee.
 AJ publishes and presents on library instruction, sexuality and gender, and disability and inclusion.
 In their spare time, AJ participates in volunteer work and community activism.
 They hike, ski, and camp in the New England woods, and are an avid board gamer and Marvel movie enthusiast.